jiangxiaoxuan/pitch-perfect-iosnanodegree/README.md

 # pitch-perfect-iosnanodegree
-An iOS app that can change pitch of recording voices
+An iOS app that can change pitch of recording voice

 ## Application Screenshots